 All Directors are expected to objectively discharge their duties and responsibilities at all times as fiduciaries in the interests of the Company.
 The Board has a Code of Conduct and Ethics (including Conflicts of Interest) for Directors.
 This guides Directors in the discharge of their duties, requiring them to adhere to the highest standards of integrity and accountability.
 This code covers key areas such as conflicts of interest, duty of confidentiality, loans to directors, directors’ declaration of interest under the Companies Act, external appointments and dealings in shares.
 Where a Director has or appears to have a conflict of interest in relation to any matter, he has to immediately declare his interest and recuse himself from participating in any discussion and decision on the matter.

-The EC’s principal responsibilities are as follows:
+The EC’s principal responsibilities are as follows:-

 Details of other Board Committees are as set out below:

-Upon the appointment of a Director, he is provided with a formal letter setting out his key duties and obligations, including disclosure requirements and best practices relating to dealings in securities under applicable laws and regulations.
+Upon the appointment of a Director, he is provided with a letter setting out his key duties and obligations, including disclosure requirements and best practices relating to dealings in securities under applicable laws and regulations.
 A comprehensive orientation and induction programme, including site visits to the Group’s operating centres, is organised for new Directors to familiarise them with the Group’s business, operations, organisation structure and corporate policies.
 They are also briefed on the Company’s corporate governance practices, the prevailing regulatory regime and their duties as Directors.